 Stations of the Cross

 The Via Crucis is a journey made in the Holy Spirit, the divine fire that burned in the heart of Jesus (cf Luke 12:49-50) and brought him to Calvary.
-The Stations, in the form adopted by Pope John Paul II, are prayed in English on Fridays at 6pm and in Spanish on Sundays at 2:15pm throughout Lent (except March 10 and April 14).
+The Stations, in the form adopted by Pope John Paul II, are prayed in English on Fridays at 6pm, and in Spanish on Sundays at 2:15pm throughout Lent (except March 10 and April 14).

 On Wednesdays from 6:30pm to 8pm, confessions are available in the Cathedral in English and Spanish.
 On Wednesday of Holy Week, the time is 6pm to 7:15pm.
 Wednesday evening confessions are in addition to the regularly scheduled confessions (Monday to Friday, 11am to Noon; Saturdays, 4 to 5pm; and Sundays immediately following the 1pm Mass (except on March 10 and April 14), To find confession times at other parishes and for additional resources, visit http://www.TheLightisOn.org.